 The following article is another in our series that examines average employee turnover rates by industry.
-In this article, we hold the retail industry under a microscope to see what might be affecting employee turnover and retention rates, and why employees in this industry are some fleeting.
+In this article, we hold the retail industry under a microscope to see what might be affecting employee turnover and retention rates, and why employees in this industry are seen coming and going so often.

-Research by analytics company, Workforce Software, shows that operators have long known turnover is an issue in their industry, and have pinpointed specific issues that have compounded the problem:
+Research by analytics company, Workforce Software, shows that operators have long known that turnover is an issue in their industry, and has pinpointed specific issues that have compounded the problem:

 - Maintaining store processes and training in a high-turnover environment is difficult

 - Lacking consistent store execution and employee productivity

 - Needing help attracting and hiring good people